MVX-star/GeoFS-Metropolitan-Light-Pollution-Scenery-System/README.md

 💡 Tip

-Turn on multiple timezones at once to see distant cities glowing on the horizon.
+Turn on multiple time zones at once to see distant cities glowing on the horizon.
-It creates a super realistic and cinematic effect.
+It creates a super-realistic and cinematic effect.

 # ⚙️ Installation (Tampermonkey)
 1. Install Tampermonkey.